 A point that creates risk for many operators: if consent is the only lawful basis for processing a member's data and they withdraw that consent, you must stop processing and delete the data, unless a separate, independent lawful basis justifies continued retention.

-Every loyalty program operator needs working processes for three data subject rights, which are the most commonly exercised by members in practice.
+Every loyalty program operator needs working processes for five data subject rights, which are the ones most commonly exercised, or most operationally significant, in practice.

 Under GDPR Article 15, any member can submit a subject access request and receive a copy of all personal data you hold about them, the purposes for which it is processed, the categories of recipients, and expected retention periods.
 You must respond within one calendar month.
 You may not charge a fee in most circumstances.